arabcoders/watchstate/README.md

 ## Updates

+### 2024-08-01

+We recently enabled listening on tls connections via `8443` which can be controlled by `HTTPS_PORT` environment variable.
+Before today, we simply only exposed the port via the `Dockerfile`, but we weren't listening for connections on it.

+However, please keep in mind that the certificate is self-signed, and you might get a warning from your browser.
+You can either accept the warning or add the certificate to your trusted certificates.
+We strongly recommend using a reverse proxy. instead of relying on self-signed certificates.

 ### 2024-07-22

 We have recently added a new WebUI feature, `File integrity`, this feature will help you to check if your media backends